 5.)
 Prayer Resources – Procure resources before the start of the season that will enrich your experience of Advent.
 First and foremost, put yourself in a position to feast on the great sources provided by the liturgy.
 If you have a smart phone, be sure you’ve installed an app which provides you with the Mass readings of the day, but also the Liturgy of the Hours, particularly the Office of Readings which is especially rich during Advent.
 Several good-quality apps are iBreviary, Laudate, and Universalis.
 If you don’t use a smart phone, these apps have websites that contain the same texts.
 If you prefer paper, get a Daily Roman Missal or the Magnificat for the daily Mass readings.
 The only way to get the Office of Readings in book form is to buy the four volume set of the Liturgy of the Hours (Catholic Book Publishing Co).
 Consider it a life-time investment in your spiritual life.

 Check out Rejoice!
-Advent Meditations with Joseph, Journal, a prayer resource with daily meditations that will enrich your Advent by inviting you to experience the first Advent with Joseph and Mary, as they await the birth of their son, the Savior of the world.
+Advent Meditations with the Holy Family, a prayer resource with daily meditations that will enrich your Advent by inviting you to enter into the relationship between Joseph and Mary, as they await the birth of their son, the Savior of the world.

 6.)
 Music – Some radio stations begin playing Christmas music the day after Thanksgiving.
 Switch the station!
 And if you select your own recorded music via iTunes, Spotify or another service, avoid Christmas playlists.